bluebirz/dotfiles/README.md

 - `oh-my-posh`: prompt theme on top of `zsh`
 - `tmux`: terminal multiplexer for workspaces
 - `sketchybar`:  a highly flexible, customizable, fast and powerful status bar replacement
+- `amethyst`: a tiling window manager for macos

 ## [Alacritty](https://alacritty.org)